University of Malaya: Universiti Malaya (re-established 1962)

 In 1961, the governments of Malaysia and Singapore passed laws to split the Universiti Malaya into two national universities.
 As a result, on 1 January 1962, the Universiti Malaya was re-established on the 309-hectare campus in Kuala Lumpur, retaining its original name and becoming the only university in the post-independent Malaya.
-The Bukit Timah campus in Singapore became the University of Singapore (today theNational University of Singapore).
+The Bukit Timah campus in Singapore became the University of Singapore (today the National University of Singapore).

 On 16 June 1962, the newly independent university in Kuala Lumpur celebrated the installation of its first Chancellor, Tunku Abdul Rahman, Malaysia's first Prime Minister.
 The first Vice-Chancellor was former Dean of Arts, Sir Alexander Oppenheim, the mathematician who formulated the Oppenheim conjecture in 1929.
 When Oppenheim left in 1965 with no successor in sight, Rayson Huang who later became the Vice Chancellor of Nanyang University, Singapore in 1969 and in 1972 went on to become the first Asian Vice-Chancellor of the University of Hong Kong, was asked to take over as the Acting Vice-Chancellor.
 He served in that capacity for 12 months but declined reappointment to return to academic pursuits.

 Chin Fung Kee, an authority in geotechnical engineering, replaced Huang as Acting Vice-Chancellor until the university filled the position in 1967 by the appointment of James H.E.
 Griffiths.
 A distinguished physicist and a fellow of Magdalen College, Oxford, Griffiths was also the former head of Clarendon Laboratory of University of Oxford, and one of the discoverers of ferromagnetic resonance.

 UM remained Malaysia's primary public university until 1 June 1969, when the nation's second public university – Universiti Sains Malaysia was established in Gelugor on Penang Island.

 On 1 March 1997, UM became the first university in Malaysia to be corporatised, in a move intended by the Federal Government to decentralise and transform public universities to become more effective and competitive.